Self-help books often promote the power of positive daily affirmations.

 Everyday Positive Affirmations for Students

 Students may find that affirmations are helpful for coping with the stress of academic life as well as their extracurricular and social lives.
-Here are some examples from the full list that you or a student you know can use for motivation or inspiration.
+Here are some examples you or a student can use for motivation or inspiration.

 - When I get a bad grade, I am motivated to do better;